 I’ve always had a major wanderlust, and started to visit far-flung destinations as a young adult.
 However, with no established credit history I had to use savings.
 The cash-only system meant I was not only forfeiting consumer protections that come with credit cards, but it left me vulnerable in emergency situations.
 For example, I was once robbed of every baht I had in Thailand and had to sell my clothes for food and a sweltering, bedbug-infested room in Bangkok.
 Clearly a credit card would have been helpful!

-One of the best aspects of the United Explorer Card is the relatively low minimum spend to earn the welcome bonus (worth about $450 in travel).
-At just $2,000, I knew I could charge that amount in three months after opening the account.
+One of the best aspects of the United Explorer Card is the relatively low minimum spend to earn the welcome bonus of up to 70,000 bonus miles (worth about $700 in travel).
+Earn 60,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.
+Plus, earn an additional 10,000 miles after you spend $6,000 total on purchases in the first 6 months your account is open.
 I didn’t need to buy unnecessary things, and instead just put my normal expenses on the card, then paid the bill in full.